dijendersaini/ForestCoverPrediction/README.md

 All the algorithms have been fit using paramter grid to find the most accurate hyperparameter.

 Data has been sourced from Kaggle.
-For more info, please read AboutData.info file.b
+For more info, please read AboutData.info file.